Nam Nguyen at the 2010 Olympics Figure Skating Exhibition Gala Skate

 Anyhow, at the 2018 Winter Olympics, wherever it may be held, there just might be huge Vietnamese interest in men’s figure skating.
 That would be due to a kid named Nam Nguyen from Burnaby, British Columbia, Canada.
 At just eight years old, Nam was the youngest skater ever to become the Canadian National Juvenile Men’s Champion.
 His outstanding free skate there is below.
 The kid didn’t miss a jump and was also very artistic.

 Just in January, Nam finished 3rd in the Junior Men’s category as an 11 year old, behind two 17 year olds (thanks for the correction by Britt in the comments #3 and #4 below).
 That placement earned Nam a chance to perform at the 2010 Winter Olympics Figure Skating Exhibition Gala Saturday night.
 He was quite the showman there, though nerves probably caused him to fall on his first jump.
 Watching him, the only show man in the building who could have outdone him was Evgeni Plushenko.
 Canadian champion Patrick Chan had better watch out!
-This kid could jump and punch the lights out, has a ton of charisma to boot, and doesn’t look like he needs a face lift to have a genuine emotional reaction.
+This kid could jump and punch the lights out and has a ton of charisma to boot!

 That said, the nerdy get up they dressed Nam in didn’t exactly do his image a lot of good, despite tearing off a jump suit to start his routine.